 - 1. Detach the header from the windrower.
-For instructions, refer to the header or windrower operator's manual. - 2.
-Park the windrower on a level surface with caster wheels pointed forward or backward (NOT sideways). - 3.
+For instructions, refer to 4.4 Attaching Headers to and Detaching Headers from Windrower, page 154. - 2.
+Park the windrower on a level surface with caster wheels pointed ONLY forward or backward. - 3.
 Place ground speed lever (GSL) (A) in PARK. - 4.
 Shut down the engine, and remove the key from the ignition.